Pillar (band): Flicker Records era (2000–2006)

 Soon after the release of Original Superman, Pillar became noticed by Flicker Records, who signed them in mid 2000.
 After the signing, Pillar re-cut many of the tracks from Original Superman as well as a few new tracks for release on Above, their first major label album.
 The album had medium success, selling almost 60,000 copies.
 The song "Open Your Eyes" won a Dove Award in 2001 for Hard Music Song of the Year.
 Also, the songs "Original Superman" and "Live for Him" helped in Pillar's success.

 In 2002, Noah Henson took over guitar duties and Pillar released their breakthrough album, Fireproof.
-Fireproof sold over 300,000 copies, and launched national tours.
+It sold over 300,000 copies, and launched national tours.
 It also won two Dove Awards.
-A year later Pillar went back into the studio with Fireproof and released a newer, richer sounding version with little tweaks in songs, including a Bonus DVD; this resulted in two versions of Fireproof on the market.
+A year later Pillar went back into the studio with Fireproof and released a newer, richer-sounding version with little tweaks in songs, including a bonus DVD; this resulted in two versions of Fireproof being on the market.

 Soon after the release of Fireproof, drummer Lester Estelle, Jr. joined the band.

 In 2004, Pillar released their next album Where Do We Go from Here capturing No. 1 on sales in the Christian charts for weeks.
 The album featured multiple hits, including "Bring Me Down", and, "Frontline" which topped the charts for months, and was also one of their most popular songs.
 Not only did Christian shows and stations play "Bring Me Down", it was requested heavily on secular stations as well.
 "Bring Me Down" was also featured on the sound track for Mx vs ATV: Unleashed.
 Thanks to its success on digital platforms, "Frontline" went on to be certified gold by the RIAA in July 2020.

 Pillar released an EP called Nothing Comes for Free in June 2006.
-It featured 3 new songs (including "Everything") and 4 live tracks.
+It featured three new songs (including "Everything") and four live tracks.
 The other two new songs, "Our Escape" and "Dangerous", are not available on their following album, The Reckoning.
 The EP was only available at live shows and at their webstore.
 A limited number of copies (10,000) were created.

 Pillar then recorded their fourth album, The Reckoning, in late 2006.
 Travis Wyrick (P.O.D., We as Human, 10 Years, Disciple) produced the new album, as he produced all of their previous albums, and it was released on October 3, 2006.
 In support of The Reckoning, Pillar embarked on "The Days of the Reckoning Tour" throughout October and November 2006.
 Other Christian bands on the tour included Day of Fire, the Showdown, and Decyfer Down.
 The Reckoning received a Grammy Award nomination December 6, 2007 for Best Rock or Rap Gospel Album, a first for the band.